 - Failsafe Failure: Subverted in Thirteen, where the team finds out that the Greco security system automatically shuts down and reboots when it detects a threat to itself, and a side effect of the reboot is that it locks down the control room and cuts off communications for several minutes.
 They use this to lock Bank inside his own control room, leaving him unable to stop the team's plans.

 - Fallen-on-Hard-Times Job: Several members of all the teams are stuck here at the movies' beginnings.
 Saul is attempting to retire in Florida and Rusty is resorting to teaching young actors how to play poker; both are clearly bored out of their minds.
 The Malloys are in Utah and similarly "having trouble filling the hours."
 Frank is working under a false identity because he's been blacklisted by the Gaming Board.
 Livingston is moonlighting for the FBI.
+Even Reuben, the most well-off of all of them, is clearly depressed about having his casino bankrupted by Benedict.

 - Fandom Rivalry: In-universe: The distraction for swapping the MacGuffin out is a staged fight between two of the Twelve, one wearing a Boston Red Sox hat, one wearing a New York Yankees hat.